UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 ***

-## Configuring edge gateway IPsec VPN settings for an advanced gateway
+## Configuring edge gateway IPsec VPN settings

 To configure the IPsec VPN, you first need to configure the VPN settings on your edge gateway.